annmax1983/vkt-header/README.md

 ## FAQ

-1. **Headers don't take effect after applying?**
+1. **Headers don't take effect after enabling a rule?**
    Try refreshing the page.
 DNR session rules apply to new requests, not already-loaded resources.

-2. **Rules disappear after closing the browser?**
+2. **Rules disappear after restarting the browser?**
-   This is by design. vkt-header uses session rules only — they auto-clear on browser restart for safety.
+   Session rules are cleared on restart by design, and vkt-header automatically re-applies all enabled rules when the browser starts.

 3. **Some headers can't be modified?**
    Browser-protected headers (Host, Origin, etc.) cannot be modified by extensions.
 This is a browser security restriction, not a bug.

-4. **How do I transfer profiles to another device?**
+4. **How do I transfer rules to another device?**
    Open Settings → Export to download a JSON backup, then Import it on the other device.

+5. **The homepage / first navigation doesn't show the header?**
+   DNR rules don't apply to requests served from the browser cache.
+After enabling a rule, hard-refresh the page (Ctrl+Shift+R) or reopen it — the navigation request will then carry the header.
+Cached sub-resources behave the same way.

 ---